 Appropriate cells of each of these streams are linked to those of the WordStream.

-For text or HLP input, the add_boundaries
+For text or HLP input, the add_boundaries function has already

-.
+been called once by hlp_module.
 See section The add_boundaries Function, for a description.

-calls three functions, lex_lookup
+lexicon_module calls three functions, lex_lookup,

-.
+add_syllables and add_phonemes.
 This module consults

 the lexicon for each word of the WordStream.
 The lexicon contains all